BerfinTaskin/DL_NLP/README.md

 Based on this configuration, we tested the influence of each of the five proposed improvements individually.
 In each of these five experiments, we kepts the baseline parameters fixed and only activated one of the improvements.
 - For the data augmentation experiment, we set `augment_prob` to 0.25.
 - For LORA, the experiment included 5 different configurations for the rank `lora_r`, the scaling factor `lora_alpha` and `lora_dropout`.
+The results for the best one are reported in the results section.
 These five configurations were:

 | Config | `lora_r` | `lora_alpha` | `lora_dropout` |
 |-------:|:--------:|:------------:|:--------------:|